A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Calculations for classifying spaces of -groupoids

 The category of crossed complexes, which strictly includes the category of strict 2-groups, \cite{Baez_Lauda}, and \cite[\S 2.5]{brown_higgins_sivera}, is equivalent to the category of (strict) omega-groupoids.
 For a precise statement and proof of this see \cite[\S 13.6]{brown_higgins_sivera}.
 This latter fact justifies the title of this paper.
 Crossed complexes also model strict $\infty$-groupoids via the nerve construction.

 It should be noted that homotopy finite crossed complexes do not model all homotopy finite spaces.
 The specification of the homotopy types thus classified is slightly complicated, and will not be needed here, so will not be recalled in this paper.
-Such crossed complexes do, however, model all 2-types, $X$, that is, all spaces, $X$, such that $\pi_i(X,x)=0$ if $i\ge 3$, and for all possible choices of base-points.
-The explicit formulae we will construct, thus apply to the TQFTs $\FQp{\Bc}{s}$, and the extended TQFTs $\tFQd{\Bc}$ and $\tFQmor{\Bc}$, where $\Bc$ is the classifying space of a finite 2-group (equivalent to a crossed module), as mentioned above, and as in \cite{Martins_Porter}.
+Such crossed complexes do, however, model all 2-types, $X$, that is, all spaces, $X$, such that $\pi_i(X,x)=0$ if $i\ge 3$, and for all possible choices of base-point.

+The explicit formulae we will construct, thus apply to the TQFTs $\FQp{\Bc}{s}$, and the extended TQFTs $\tFQd{\Bc}$ and $\tFQmor{\Bc}$, where $\Bc$ is the classifying space of a finite 2-group, as mentioned above, and as in \cite{Martins_Porter}.
 In particular, the last part of this paper leads to a construction of TQFTs and extended TQFTs derived from discrete higher gauge theory based on a 2-group; see \cite{Yetter}, and also \cite{loopy,Companion}.
 In the extended case, the formulae are similar to those derived from the `tube algebras' considered in \cite{Bullivant_Tube} and \cite[Section 3]{Bullivant_Excitations}, in the context of excitations of strict 2-group topological phases.

 \